About health insurance

 How do I make a routine dental claim?

-The easiest way to claim is by presenting your member card at the dentist and your claim is processed on-the-spot.
+The easiest way to claim is by presenting your member card at the dentist and your claim is processed claim on-the-spot.

 If your dentist doesn’t have on-the-spot claiming, or you forget your member card, you can claim online: